qguv/pillstack/README.md

 ![3d render of object](https://qguv.github.io/pillstack/img/pillstack.png)

+Customizable 3d-printed model for stackable threaded containers.
+Use for pills, medicine, supplements, or any small parts.

+## inspiration

-a from-scratch redesign of https://www.printables.com/model/116168-stackable-supplement-containers in OpenSCAD
+This project is an improved from-scratch redesign of https://www.printables.com/model/116168-stackable-supplement-containers in OpenSCAD, so that users can customize the dimensions without compromising the threads.

-changes from the original:
+Changes from the original:

 - all dimensions are customizable
 - the default set is much more compact